jar398/cldiff/doc/method.md

 'co-extensional' if they subtend the same (nonempty) particle set.
 As a special case, the nodes of a particle are co-extensional.

-Co-extension is not computed exactly but rather by using a 'cross-mrca' calculation.
-The cross-mrca of a node is the mrca in the opposite checklist of the node's subtended particles.
-Co-extensional nodes are one another's cross-mrcas; cases where the converse fails to hold can be calculated via a quick search, making extension analysis linear when the two checklists have similar hierarchies.
+Co-extension is computed via a 'cross-MRCA' calculation.
+The cross-MRCA of a node X is the MRCA in the opposite checklist of the nodes corresponding to X's subtended particles.
+Co-extensional nodes are one another's cross-MRCAs, but the converse doesn't always hold.
+However, cases where the converse fails to hold can be calculated via a quick search, making extension analysis nearly linear when the two checklists have similar hierarchies.

-Co-extension is strong evidence that nodes should be aligned, but co-extension in terms of particle sets doesn't automatically imply identity of the intended taxa.
-The taxa may be distinguishable according to members belonging to the unmatched (non-particle) descendants, or descendants that are simply not recorded in a checklist at all.
-But since the checklist representation is missing this information, there is little to be done to account for it.
+Co-extension is strong evidence that nodes should be aligned, but co-extension in terms of particle sets doesn't automatically imply identity _of the intended taxa_.
+The intended taxa may be distinguishable or identifiable according to members belonging to the unmatched (non-particle) descendants, or in some other way.
+But since the checklist representation is missing this information, there is little to be done to resolve such situations automatically.

-CHECK THIS

-Nodes form equivalence classes according to co-extensionality (one equivalence class per distinct particle set).
-If the checklists are similar enough, each equivalence class will contain one node from each checklist, and we can posit an articulation between the two nodes.
+A node's 'co-extensionality class' is the set of nodes in either checklist that have the same particle extension.
+If the checklists are similar enough, each such class will contain one node from each checklist (two total), and we can posit an articulation between the two nodes.
 But in case any equivalence class contains three or more nodes, care must be taken.

-Within a single checklist, co-extensional non-synonym nodes should be presumed distinct.
-They can be distinguished either by their other children (those not in the co-extensional set), which do not share particles with the other checklist, or simply by intension (properties).
+Within a single checklist, co-extensional accepted nodes should be presumed distinct.
+They can be distinguished either by their non-particle descendants (e.g. tips not matched to the other checklist) or by their properties (intension) such as canonical name.

-For an equivalence class C, ideally we would like those nodes of A that are in C to match those nodes of B that are in C.  This can be often done via intension.

-Some of the nodes in chains may not have any match by intension, or may not have an unambiguous match.
-If a low priority node in a chain has only one child, and doesn't match a high priority node unambiguously, it can be left unaligned (it appears to be a synonym, and perhaps is too troublesome to warrant a merge).
-But in general these situations probably require manual intervention.
+Co-extensional nodes in a checklist are related by ancestry; they form a partial lineage.
+A similarly co-extensional node in the other checklist can potentially be matched to any member of the chain.
+An attempt is made to match the node to a chain node intensionally.
+If this fails, an ambiguity remains that may require manual intervention.

 ### Splitting and merging

-DELETE ME

-A node x may have an intensional best match, say y, that is not y's intensional best match.
-There is then an opportunity for lumping or splitting, similar to that for co-extensional node sets.

-This situation is quite unclear.
-A low-priority node, say x, could have high priority y as its best match, while high priority z (different from y) could have x as its best match.
-It is hard to come up with such an example, but it should probably be detected and flagged as a curation demand.

-### Synonyms

-DELETE ME

-A merged checklist should contain all synonyms from both sources.
-If b is the best match of a, then a and a's synonyms should all be represented by synonyms of b in the merged checklist.
-Therefore, synonyms in b need to be matched to nodes in a, perhaps other synonyms, with articulations added to the alignment as needed.

-An identity articulation ("same node in both checklists") needs to be distinguished from a synonym articulation ("a in A is a synonym of b in B"); the basis for such a judgment is not completely clear, but it can probably be done by simply comparing canonical names, assuming that any changes in authority are corrections, and that there is no harm in considering corrected canonical name misspellings to synonyms new to checklist A.
+If multiple low priority nodes match a high priority node, we have 'lumping' or 'merging' and the 'extra' low priority nodes can be safely dropped.

+If multiple high priority nodes match a low priority node, we have an instance of 'splitting'.

 ### Conflict between intensional and extensional matches

-If x has y has its best intensional match, and z different from y as an extensional match, we have an exceptional situation that should probably get manual review.
-While in many cases this means that one higher priority checklist is a better reflection of evolutionary and taxonomic truth than the other checklist, it might also reflect an error introduced into in the high priority checklist by a typo, clerical error, or overzealous match elsewhere in the trees.
+If x has y has its best intensional match, and z (different from y) as an extensional match, we have an exceptional situation that should probably get manual review.
+While in many cases this means that one higher priority checklist is a better reflection of evolutionary and taxonomic truth than the other checklist, it might also reflect an error introduced into the high priority checklist by a typo, clerical error, or overzealous match elsewhere in the trees.

 [TBD: the tool should detect and report on these situations]